pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 983 Taking Kafka to the Limit

+I need learn more about how to create event driven architectures and how to use Kafka to create this events, ours applications need to be scale.

 ##### Day 982 Kubernetes Unique IDs

 Well I have a problem with Kubernetes I need to create a three pods but each